Elon Musk, at trial, says he was sure Saudis backed taking Tesla private | Politics

 Elon Musk, at trial, says he was sure Saudis backed taking Tesla private

-At stake are millions of dollars for shareholders who claim they suffered losses after Musk tweeted in August 2018 that he had "funding secured" to take Tesla private at $420 per share, and that "investor support is confirmed."
+At stake are millions of dollars for shareholders who claim they suffered losses after Musk tweeted on Aug.
+7, 2018, that he had "funding secured" to take Tesla private at $420 per share, and that "investor support is confirmed."
 Tesla's stock price surged after Musk's tweets, and later fell as it became clear the buyout would not happen.

-Elon Musk testified on Monday that he was sure he had backing from Saudi financiers in 2018 to take Tesla Inc private, as he defended against claims he defrauded investors by tweeting later that year about his electric car company.
-At a trial in San Francisco federal court, Musk told the investors' lawyer Nicholas Porritt that he had met with representatives of Saudi Arabia's sovereign wealth fund, the Public Investment Fund, at Tesla's Fremont, California, factory on July 31, 2018, and that "PIF unequivocally wanted to take Tesla private."
+Elon Musk testified on Monday that he was sure he had backing from Saudi financiers in 2018 to take Tesla Inc private, as he defended against claims he defrauded investors by later tweeting about his electric car company.
+At a trial in San Francisco federal court, Musk told the investors' lawyer Nicholas Porritt that he had met on July 31, 2018, with representatives of Saudi Arabia's sovereign wealth fund, the Public Investment Fund at Tesla's Fremont, California, factory.

+Musk said he did not discuss a takeover price, but the Saudi representatives made clear they would do what it took to make a buyout happen.
+"PIF unequivocally wanted to take Tesla private," he said.

 The trial tests Musk's penchant for taking to Twitter to air his sometimes irreverent views, and when the world's second-richest person can be held liable for crossing a line.
-At stake are millions of dollars for shareholders who claim they suffered losses after Musk tweeted in August 2018 that he had "funding secured" to take Tesla private at $420 per share, and that "investor support is confirmed."
+At stake are millions of dollars for shareholders who claim they suffered losses after Musk tweeted on Aug.
+7, 2018, that he had "funding secured" to take Tesla private at $420 per share, and that "investor support is confirmed."

 Tesla's stock price surged after Musk's tweets, and later fell as it became clear the buyout would not happen.
-A jury of nine will decide whether Musk artificially inflated Tesla's share price by touting the buyout's prospects, and if so by how much.
+A jury of nine will decide whether the billionaire artificially inflated Tesla's share price by touting the buyout's prospects, and if so by how much.

+The plaintiffs have already cleared high legal hurdles in the rare securities class action, with U.S. Judge Edward Chen ruling last May that Musk's post was untruthful and reckless.
+But in Monday's testimony, Musk said he believed he could have sold enough shares of his rocket company SpaceX to fund a buyout, and "felt funding was secured" with SpaceX stock alone.

+'NOT A JOKE' Musk was also sued by the U.S. Securities and Exchange Commission over the tweets, leading to a combined $40 million in settlements for him and Tesla and a requirement that a Tesla lawyer screen some of his tweets in advance.

 Alex Spiro, Musk's lawyer, said in his opening statement last week that Musk believed he had Saudi financing, and tried to protect the "everyday shareholder" from media leaks by tweeting, though his tweet contained "technical inaccuracies."
 The defendants also include current and former Tesla directors, whom Spiro said had "pure" motives in their response to Musk's plan.